barryclark/jekyll-now/_posts/2022-12-13-aws-cognito-security.md

 ### The solution

-* enable by default in all Cognito userpools the "Keep original attribute value active when an update is pending" setting.
+* Enable by default in all Cognito userpools the "Keep original attribute value active when an update is pending" setting.
-* modify your applications to respect the email_verified and phone_number_verified claims.
+* Modify your applications to respect the email_verified and phone_number_verified claims.
-* if possible, modify your applications not to rely on modifiable attributes like email, username, etc.
+* If possible, modify your applications not to rely on modifiable attributes like email, username, etc.
 &nbsp;
-##### We are aware that we might miss other security hardening scheme so feel free to pitch in.
+##### Did you face any of the scenarios above?
+How did you mitigate the issues?
+What else got your attention when it comes to securing Cognito?
 &nbsp;